Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Search the financial statements of your own company, as well as those of your counterparties and competitors in order to find needed information

-Module 2 – Measuring and Monitoring Performance
+Module 2 – Measuring, Monitoring and Optimizing Performance

 After completing this training module, you will be able to: